Join Us in Advocacy

 Check back here for opportunities to take action in support of CurePSP’s legislative agenda!

-Continue to monitor this space, our social media and newsletters for updates as we track the work that is done as a result of this bill!
+Continue to monitor this space, our social media and newsletters for updates as we track and share the progress from the Advisory Council.

 Advocacy Coalition Participation

-Among other advocacy-related coalition memberships, CurePSP is an active member of the Unified Parkinson’s Advocacy Council through the Michael J. Fox Foundation and the Cures Collective through I AM ALS.
+Among other advocacy-related partnerships, CurePSP is an active member of the American Brain Coalition, the Unified Parkinson’s Advocacy Council through the Michael J. Fox Foundation and the Cures Collective through I AM ALS.
 Such key partnerships allow us to identify gaps, reduce duplication and silos, increase effectiveness and unlock critical breakthroughs around advocacy efforts relevant to PSP, CBD, MSA and the larger neurodegenerative disease communities.

 If you want more information or have questions about getting involved, contact info@curepsp.org